Knowledge base

 Has this FAQ been helpful?

-This guide explains how to copy the content of an Infomaniak email address (all email messages, folders, subfolders, in short, the entire structure of your mailbox) to another of your existing addresses at Infomaniak, thanks to the Infomaniak import tool!
+This guide explains how to copy the content of one or more Infomaniak email addresses (all emails, folders, subfolders, in short, the entire structure of your mailbox) to one or more of your other existing addresses also with Infomaniak (regardless of the Mail Service), thanks to the Infomaniak import tool!

 Preamble